File

 To add properties, click the Add icon and define the property name and value.
 You can use simple or bulk edit mode to configure the properties.
 Enter the property names and values expected by your version of Hadoop.

-4. For Avro data processed by Spark 2.4 or later, optionally configure the following properties:
+4. For Avro data, optionally configure the following properties:

 Avro Schema Optional Avro schema to use to process data.
 The specified Avro schema overrides any schema included in the files.